 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 A significant portion of the Company's earnings and AUM is denominated in US dollars and GBP.
-The Company's main exposure relates to cash and cash equivalents, restricted cash, accounts receivables, investments, derivative financial instruments, accounts payables and accrued liabilities, puttable financial instrument liability, purchase price obligations and longterm debt denominated in US dollars, GBP, and EUR.
-The Company and certain of its subsidiaries may manage currency risk by entering into currency hedging contracts relating to US dollars and various
+The Company's main exposure relates to cash and cash equivalents, restricted cash, accounts receivables, investments, derivative financial instruments, accounts payables and accrued liabilities, puttable financial instrument liability, purchase price obligations and long-term debt some of which may be denominated in foreign currencies, mainly in US dollars, GBP, and EUR.
+The Company and certain of its subsidiaries may manage currency risk by entering into currency hedging contracts relating to US dollars and various other currencies.